 Q. My small business is breaking even, actually, we are losing a little bit of money.
 We’re making a good gross margin for our industry, but I think our overhead has gotten out of control.
 I’m sure I need to cut cost, but I’m not sure where or how much.
 Can you help?

 A. It does sound like you need to reduce overhead costs.
 On the other hand, you are right to avoid indiscriminate cost reductions.
+Across the board cuts (e.g., cutting the same percentage of cost from each department) have the allure of sounding fair, but can lead to bad decisions.
 Cutting in the wrong places could do irreparable harm to your company.
 Over the years, we have helped numerous small businesses reduce their overhead costs safely.

 Sometimes companies can achieve savings by not filling vacancies or by delaying hiring as the business grows.
 More often, the owner faces difficult, gut wrenching decisions.
 But, if the company is going to save money and become profitable, difficult choices must often be made.

 Overhead Value Analysis is a powerful tool for reducing waste and increasing profitability.
 Capturing the benefit most often requires tough decisions, but in some cases, this is the best alternative.